 - Accidents while loading or unloading the trailer

-Trucking companies usually have a comprehensive safety program established and should offer drivers a copy its safety policy.
+Trucking companies usually have a comprehensive safety program established and should offer drivers a copy of its safety policy.
 Every driver should be required to attend at least one yearly safety briefly as well.

 Drug testing programs can have a positive impact on workers’ compensation costs even if it means finding drivers is more difficult.
-Better drivers usually means fewer injuries and expensive claims.
+Better drivers usually mean fewer injuries and expensive claims.
 This should include a program of new hire testing, random drug tests, and mandatory drug testing after accidents.

 Health and wellness programs also bring down the cost of workers’ compensation along with the cost of health insurance benefits.
 This can prevent or reduce the effects of medical conditions which interfere with the employee’s recovery.

 If you have a workers’ compensation claim to file as a truck driver, turn to our Fort Lauderdale workers’ compensation attorneys who can push for your right to recover damages.